sjohnston00/React-Mapbox-UK-Crime/README.md

 Once all the improvements have been made on the web app, I will start working on this app with [React Native](https://reactnative.dev/) so it can be developed for iOS and Andriod respectively.

 ---
+## Prerequisites

+You will need to create an `.env.local` file in the head of the directory.
+In the file put `REACT_APP_MAPBOX_TOKEN=` and add a Mapbox API token.
+You can do this by heading to [mapbox](https://mapbox.com) and signing up there.

 ## Available Scripts